tevora-threat/Dragnet/client/README.md

 *If you don't set up security rules correctly on Firebase, the only one getting hacked will be you.*

+You will need to enable email authentication in Firebase, and create an account using the console.
+This is the email / password you'll use to log into Dragnet.

 ## Build Setup

 ```bash